Virus Antibody Dynamics in Primary and Secondary Dengue Infections: Numerical Analysis for the Secondary infection model

 \section{Numerical Analysis for the Secondary infection model}

+In the detailed numerical analysis of the secondary infection model, we take $q=q'$ and $\textit{r=p}$, with values of $A_{max}=1500$, $A_{min}=50$ and $A_{1}(0)=800$.
+The values of $\upsilon_{1}$ and $\upsilon_{2}$ have been chosen to be 0.05 and 0.1 respectively.
+Here the correlation factor \textit{w} is taken as 0.5 for secondary infection with $\tau_{1}$=3 days and $\tau_{2}$=0.3 days.
+We choose the initial value of $A_{2}$ to be zero.
+For all other parameters and initial values we take the same values as in the primary model given in Section 3.
+This system of equations (\ref{eq:secondarymodel}) is numerically solved by using the Runge-Kutta method for delay differential equations \cite{Lak10}.

+The viral count in the primary and secondary models obtained from numerical analysis are shown together for comparison in Fig.\ref{fig:fig9}.
+This indicates that the viral load is cleared from the body within 7 days even for secondary infection and it is faster than the primary infection.
+This is supported by the reports of observed data, that the viral load is not detected in patients affected by secondary infection when they are suffering from severe conditions like DSS or DHF \cite{Hal88,Hal70}.
+Moreover, from this figure we observe that the maximum value of viral load is higher in secondary infection as compared to primary infection.
+Also, clinical data on higher viral loads and faster clearance of viremia in secondary infections has been reported \cite{Vau00}.

-For a detailed numerical analysis of the secondary infection model, we simplify the model by assuming that $q=q'$ and $\textit{r=p}$.
-Using the same parameter values as in the primary model we numerically solve the system of equations (~\ref{eq:secondarymodel}) by using the 4th order Runge-Kutta method.
-We take $C_{max}=500$, $C_{min}=50$, the initial count for heterologous antibodies is determined according to the equilibrium values obtained from primary infection for same values of the relevant parameters.
-Here the correlation factor \textit{w} is taken as 0.5 for secondary infection and 0 for primary infection. \\ One of the important results from the numerical analysis of our secondary infection model is that the total antibody count for secondary infection is much higher than the antibody count in the primary infection.
-This is shown in Figure ~\ref{fig:fig8}).
-Such stronger immune response caused by higher antibody levels lead to complex and fatal manifestations resulting in DSS or DHF when infected by a different serotype of DENV \cite{Hal70,Hal88,Fin06,Lei01,Rot99,Rot04}.
-This is also observed in patients with secondary dengue infection and we present the clinical data of the total antibody counts of primary and secondary infection from a hospital in Aurangabad, Maharashtra, India in Figure (~\ref{fig:fig9}).
+One of the important results from the numerical analysis of our secondary infection model is that the total antibody count for secondary infection is much higher than the antibody count in the primary infection.
+This is shown in Fig.\ref{fig:fig10}.
+Such stronger immune response caused by higher antibody levels can lead to complex and fatal manifestations resulting in DSS or DHF when infected by a different serotype of DENV as observed in patients with secondary dengue infections \cite{Hal88,Hal70,Fin06,Lei01,Rot99,Rot04}.
+In support of this, we present the clinical data of the total antibody counts (ELISA counts) taken from a sample set of 34 patients suffering from primary dengue infection and a separate set of 34 patients suffering from secondary infection, supplied by a hospital in Aurangabad, Maharashtra, India in Fig.\ref{fig:fig11}.
+The data clearly shows that the total antibody counts are higher in secondary dengue infections when compared to primary dengue infection.